oliviermaridat/kanboard-sqlite2mysql/README.md

 Running this script may take 2 or 3 minutes.

+Did it failed?
+Check for [manual solutions](https://github.com/oliviermaridat/kanboard-sqlite2mysql/labels/Solution) or read the technical details below.
-Its now time to create a new ticket to say if it worked or failed, to precise which version of SQLite / MySQL / Kanboard / OS your were using.
+Anyway, its now time to create a new ticket to say if it worked or failed, to precise which version of SQLite / MySQL / Kanboard / OS your were using.
 Thank you!

 Steps to reproduce
 ------------------------